Pretraining a Shared Q-Network for Data-Efficient Offline Reinforcement Learning: Experiments

 \subsection{Performance Improvement in Offline RL Benchmarks}

-To demonstrate the effectiveness of our method over existing offline RL methods, we evaluate our method on D4RL and Robomimic datasets.
-In Table~\ref{avg_normalized_score_d4rl}, the normalized scores between the vanilla and the one combined with our method are compared for each environment and dataset in D4RL.
-One can observe that our method combined with the baselines improves the corresponding original methods, achieving an average improvement of $\mathbf{139.5\%}$, across diverse environments and datasets.
-Specifically, one can observe that all methods including AWAC ($186\%$), CQL ($149\%$), IQL ($107\%$), and TD3+BC ($116\%$) exhibit significantly increased performance on average compared to the original baselines.
+To validate the effectiveness of our approach, we evaluate it on the D4RL and Robomimic benchmarks.
+Table~\ref{avg_normalized_score_d4rl} compares the normalized scores of baseline algorithms and their counterparts augmented with our method across various environments and datasets.
+When integrated with existing offline RL methods (\textit{i.e.}, AWAC, CQL, IQL, and TD3+BC), our approach consistently improves performance in most settings.
+The blue-highlighted scores in Table~\ref{avg_normalized_score_d4rl} indicate gains over the corresponding baseline algorithms.
+Notably, AWAC shows an average performance improvement of $+140.37\%$ compared to its original version.

-Figure~\ref{fig:d4rl_learning_curve} shows the learning curves of TD3+BC and the results verify the effectiveness of our method.
-After the pretraining period (indicated by the red vertical lines), one can notice that the learning curves rapidly increase and achieve higher returns compared to the original methods.
-These results suggest that our method accelerates training and enhances performance with only a few lines of modifications on top of the baselines.
-Full graphs of TD3+BC are provided on Figure~\ref{fig:td3_bc_lcurve} in Appendix~\ref{addi_lcurves}.
+Figure~\ref{fig:d4rl_learning_curve} presents the learning curves of TD3+BC, demonstrating the clear benefit of our pretraining strategy.
+After the pretraining phase (denoted by the red vertical lines), the pretrained agent quickly outperforms the vanilla TD3+BC and achieves higher returns throughout training.
+These results indicate that our method accelerates convergence and enhances asymptotic performance with only minimal architectural or algorithmic modifications.
+Complete learning curves for TD3+BC are provided in Figure~\ref{fig:td3_bc_lcurve} of Appendix~\ref{addi_lcurves}.

-Additional experiments are conducted on large-scale robotic manipulation tasks in Robomimic benchmark, to verify the effectiveness of our method for complex tasks. our method is evaluated with tasks containing suboptimal transitions, where our method improves the baselines on the D4RL benchmark.
-The averaged success rate of four offline RL baselines is reported in Figure~\ref{fig:robomimic} with and without applying our method.
-As can be seen, all the methods with our pretraining method are improved over the baselines in seven out of eight cases.
-Therefore, we conclude that our method also effectively performs in solving more complex tasks.
-We also have conducted experiments on Adroit, 24-DOF environment, in Appendix~\ref{adroit}.
-The results also demonstrate that our method is effective in solving complex tasks.
+We further evaluate our method on large-scale robotic manipulation tasks from the Robomimic benchmark to assess its effectiveness in complex, real-world scenarios.
+These tasks include suboptimal transitions, providing a challenging testbed beyond the D4RL benchmark.
+Figure~\ref{fig:robomimic} reports the averaged success rates of four offline RL baselines, both with and without our pretraining method.
+As shown, incorporating our approach consistently improves performance in seven out of eight cases, demonstrating its robustness in complex tasks.

+Additional experiments on the Adroit benchmark (24-DOF control) are presented in Appendix~\ref{adroit}.
+We apply our method to AWAC, IQL, and TD3+BC across twelve settings (\textit{i.e.,} four environments $\times$ three datasets) and evaluate each over five random seeds.
+In most cases, our method achieves clear performance gains, further confirming its effectiveness in high-dimensional control.